 - Limit the number of cups and dishes I use to one (although I have enough to serve 6-8 people).

-The way to be more productive and get more accomplished is to run your life like a boss!
+The way to be more productive and get more accomplished is to run our lives like we’re the boss!
+That’s a key mindset shift to being more productive and less busy.YOU are the boss of you, not your kids, your man, or even the person who signs your paycheck.
 Choose what matters, put it all on the calendar, stick to your schedule, and use techniques and strategies that work best for you and your situation.